cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 This repository includes the source code of the 3rd party libraries (binary) that are bundled with cocos2d-x.

-This repository is needed for cocos2d-x developers and/or people who want to port cocos2d-x to other platforms.
+This repository is needed for cocos2d-x developers and/or people who want to:

-As an example, if you want to support cocos2d-x in ARM64, you need to compile all these libraries for ARM64.
+* generate a updated version of a certain library (eg: upgrade libpng 1.2.2 to 1.2.14)
+* port cocos2d-x to other platforms (eg: port it to Android ARM64, or Xbox One, etc)
+* generate DEBUG versions of all the 3rd party library

 **Note:**